0x6A4B/OTP1/product_vision.md

 # Product Vision

 **Problem Statement:**
-Users in our target demographic struggle with [insert specific problem or challenge].
+Users in our target demographic struggle with remotely managing and logging temperature.
 Existing solutions fail to adequately address their needs, leading to frustration and inefficiency.

 **Target Audience:**
-Our product is designed for [describe the target audience, including demographics, preferences, and needs].
+Our product is designed for property owners who own and/or manage storages, garages or summer cottages.

 **Value Proposition:**
-Our product offers [unique value proposition], providing users with [benefits and advantages] that surpass existing solutions.
+Our product offers inexpensive, providing users with data from different measuring devices about the property that surpass existing solutions.

 Key Features and Functionality:

-* [Feature 1]
-* [Feature 2]
-* [Feature 3]
-* ...
+* Temperature monitoring and logging
+* Light sensor, for example recognizing burglars
+* Humidity sensor to recognize water leaks
+* Alarms to notify when set thresholds
+* Alarm notification toggle for select sensor

 **Goals and Objectives:**